How can your insurance plan help you save money? continued...

 There may be an over-the-counter alternative for your prescription medicine.
 For example, nonprescription naproxen (Aleve) is a fraction of the cost of the prescription equivalent Naprosyn.
 (Generic versions of over-the-counter medicines can save you even more money.)
 Often nonprescription equivalents of prescription medicines come in lower strengths, so get instructions from your doctor or pharmacist on how to take them.

 In the case of antibiotics, research has found that they are not always needed.
 For example, up to two-thirds of people who have acute sinusitis improve on their own without antibiotic treatment.1 Your doctor might advise you to take a wait-and-see approach before you buy expensive antibiotics.

 Can you save money by purchasing prescription medicines from Canada?
 Is it safe?

-say that Canada also demands safety and efficacy for medicines.
+The FDA warns that the safety of drugs bought from other countries cannot be ensured.
+But many doctors say that Canada also demands safety and efficacy for medicines.
 These doctors say they would rather have their patients buy medicines from Canada than skip doses because they can't afford their medicines.
 U.S. citizens have been buying medicines in Canada for years, although federal law prohibits the practice.

 Talk to your doctor if you decide to import your medicines.
-And be sure to buy only from licensed Canadian pharmacies and
+And be sure to buy only from licensed Canadian pharmacies and wholesalers.